EXCLUSIVE Xiaomi accuses Indian agency of 'physical violence' threats during probe

 Register now for FREE unlimited access to Reuters.com

-The company alleges intimidation by India's premier enforcement agency when executives appeared for questioning multiple times in April.
+The company alleges intimidation by the enforcement agency when executives appeared for questioning multiple times in April.

 Jain and Rao were on certain occasions "threatened ... with dire consequences including arrest, damage to the career prospects, criminal liability and physical violence if they did not give statements as per the dictates of" the agency, according to the filing in the High Court of southern Karnataka state.